JiayongO-O/LFDEN/README.md

 J. Peng, Z. Xiong, D. Liu and X. Chen, "Unsupervised Depth Estimation from Light Field Using a Convolutional Neural Network," 2018 International Conference on 3D Vision (3DV), Verona, 2018, pp. 295-303.

 ### Overview
-This alogorithm takes in a light field image (synthetic or real-world) with 7*7 angular resolution, and compute depth for the central view.
+This algorithm takes in a light field image (synthetic or real-world) with 7*7 angular resolution, and compute depth for the central view.
 The network is trained in a unsupervised manner, which requires no groundtruth depth label, and can be used for data captured by any camera models.

 ### Requirements
 >Matlab